GooseterV/Blooket/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Version**
+What repository version is the bug in.
+Make sure it is a valid and non-deprecated version.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.